Total Violent Crime

 - In 2008 DPSCS launched the Public Safety Dashboard consolidating approximately 100 different databases from 12 state agencies into a single platform to provide accurate and timely information to law enforcement.
 Today, the Dashboard is used by over 19,000 eligible people at more than 260 criminal justice agencies throughout the state reducing the time required to find criminal and background information from hours to minutes.

 - In 2007, the O’Malley-Brown Administration launched the Violence Prevention Initiative to identify and track the State’s most violent offenders.
 Dedicated VPI agents have low caseloads, make frequent contacts with offenders, and have a low-tolerance for even minor infractions.
-From July 2008 to December 2013, VPI offenders have a re-arrest rate of less than 14 percent.
+From July 2008 to February 2014, VPI offenders have a re-arrest rate of less than 14 percent.
+Most months have VPI re-arrest rates of 7 to 8 percent.

 - The O’Malley-Brown Administration and DPSCS have opened significant lines of communication between its partners in Washington D.C., Virginia, Delaware, Pennsylvania, West Virginia, and New York, allowing agencies to share information about criminals who cross State borders.
 Today, DPSCS receives daily notifications from these states (and D.C.) when any of the offenders under its supervision are arrested in another jurisdiction.